chrisl8/ArloBot/README.md

 If you want to disable AC connection monitoring in real time, while ROS is running, run:
 `rosparam set /arlobot/monitorACconnection False`

-## NOTE: Robot may be stuck or moving in reponse to sensors
+## NOTE: Robot may be stuck or moving in response to sensors
 The Infrared, PING, and "plugged in" state of the robot can prevent it from moving or cause it to move by itself.
 Once ROS is running, if you want to ensure that ONLY ROS input causes movement, and that the robot responds to ROS even if the PING or IR sensors sense an obstacle, you can quickly tell it to ignore all sensor input by running:
 `~/catkin_ws/src/ArloBot/scripts/ignoreAllSensors.sh`